Taylor Winterstein: Alfa PXP Royale

 Winterstein used her website to sell Alfa PXP Royale (PXP), ground-up purple rice grown in Thailand.
 The website for the company that produces PXP, Enzacta, claims several health benefits for their product, including that it can help with pain, migraines, autism, improve eyesight and wrinkles.
 Other unsubstantiated medical claims have been made regarding PXP, including that it neutralises free radicals, incorrectly claimed to be the root of cancer, heart disease, Alzheimer's, stroke and diabetes.
 Melbourne surgeon John Cunningham said PXP was essentially ground-up rice that might as well come from a kitchen pantry, saying: "I don't think giving people like that false hope and making money from it is acceptable."

 Winterstein sold PXP for up to $1000 a kilogram, whereas purple rice, which is the same as black rice, can be purchased from supermarkets for around $10 a kilogram.
 Customers could get a discount on PXP if they signed up to sell the product, also giving them the prospect of bonuses and luxury rewards.
-Enzacta, the company behind PXP, lists its office as a postbox in Wyoming, USA which is also a depot for hundreds of other businesses.
+Enzacta, the company behind PXP, lists its office as a postbox in Wyoming, US which is also a depot for hundreds of other businesses.
 An Enzacta salesperson in New Zealand stated it was a multi-level marketing company.

 In March 2019, Winterstein announced that she was no longer selling PXP to focus on her workshops.
 Following a report on Winterstein by the Australian television program A Current Affair, the product was removed from sale from her website.